tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/presentation-01/PITCHME.md

 $$
 `

+is the product of individual public keys

++++

-is the product of individual public The partial signature is then given by
+and a partial signature is then given by

 `
 $$